-Cost of inventories sold (comprising primarily cost of inventories for the Group's e-commerce and other business) amounted to approximately HK\$44.0 million and HK\$56.8 million for FY2022 and FY2021, respectively, which accounted for approximately 24.3% and 28.5% of its total operating expenses (comprising employee benefit expenses, depreciation and amortisation, promotions costs, online platform usage fee, cost of inventories sold and other expenses) for the respective years.
+Cost of inventories sold (comprising primarily cost of inventories for the Group's e-commerce and other business) amounted to approximately HK\$39.5 million and HK\$44.0 million for FY2023 and FY2022, respectively, which accounted for approximately 21.9% and 24.3% of its total operating expenses (comprising employee benefit expenses, depreciation and amortisation, promotions costs, online platform usage fee, cost of inventories sold and other expenses) for the respective years.
 The Group generally sets the price of the merchandise it offers to its customers based on the merchandise procurement costs plus a profit margin.
 When the prices offered to the Group by its suppliers fluctuate, the selling prices of the merchandises would be adjusted correspondingly.
-However, there is no guarantee that the Group can fully pass the increase in procurement costs onto its customers and the results of operation may therefore be adversely affected.
-In addition, any raise in the merchandise selling price due to increase in procurement costs may render the merchandise less competitive in the market and lead to a possible decrease in the Group's profit margin.
+However, there is no guarantee that the Group can fully translate the additional procurement costs into higher prices for customers and the results of operation may therefore be adversely affected.
+In addition, any rise in the merchandise selling price due to increase in procurement costs may render the merchandise less competitive in the market and lead to a possible decrease in the Group's profit margin.